 - Cost Considerations for Each Proposed Route: The City of Vancouver worked with Parsons, a local consultancy, to make cost estimates for each of the arterial options.
 Jared Duivestein, a Transportation Engineer with Parsons, presented the methodology and details behind those cost calculations.
 Carol Kong, Senior Transportation Engineer at the City of Vancouver, and Doug Shearer, Senior Planner at the Vancouver Board of Parks & Recreation, provided additional detail and insights.
 Download the presentation or watch here.

 - Business Overview: Pietra Basilij, Manager of Industrial Initiatives at the Vancouver Economic Commission, gave a detailed picture of the business make-up – past, present and future – of the Flats industrial lands.
-Download the presentation.
+Download the presentation or watch here.

 - Mitigating Impacts to Business: David Rawsthorne, Senior Transportation Design Engineer with the City of Vancouver, explained how the City works with businesses and property owners to mitigate the impacts of infrastructure projects, referencing specific project examples such as the Powell St. Overpass.
-Download the presentation.
+Download the presentation or watch here.

 - Produce Row: Philip Wong, President of Produce Terminal on Malkin St., told his personal story of growing up in the neighbourhood, and gave his professional overview of how the Malkin and William routes would impact Produce Row businesses, as well as how impacts on those businesses would affect small businesses, consumers, and the environment.
-Download his speech.
+Download his speech or watch here.

 - Businesses on Prior/Venables: Theodora Lamb, President of Strathcona Business Improvement Association, shared highlights of how a Prior/Venables alignment would impact their members, and suggested some high-level principles that they hoped Panelists would consider in their deliberations.
-Download the presentation.
+Download the presentation or watch here.